gideonshaked/eecs398-final-project-power-outages/index.md

 #### Numeric Imputation Visualization

 Below we have the frequency of the features that needed to be imputed, before and after imputation.
-As you can see, the distribution of each of the features did not change much, which further validates our choice of mean imputation.
+As we can see, the distribution of each of the features did not change much, which further validates our choice of mean imputation.

 <iframe src="assets/plots/numeric_imputation_700x900.html" width="700" height="400" frameborder="0" scrolling="no"></iframe>